 The Permittee must use the analytical methods specified below unless a different method used is sufficiently sensitive and produces measurable results in the sample and EPA has listed it as an EPA-approved method in 40 CFR Part 136.
 If the Permittee uses an alternative method, not specified in the permit and as allowed above, it must report the test method, detection level (DL), and quantification level (QL) in the required report.
 If the Permittee is unable to obtain the required DL and QL in its effluent due to matrix effects, the Permittee must submit a matrix-specific detection limit (MDL) and a QL to Ecology with appropriate laboratory documentation.

 Small CAFOs and Facilities outside of a Nitrate Priority Area

-If the results of the nitrate loading analysis (special condition S4.L) or the results of waste storage structure assessment (special condition S7.C) indicates that an adverse impact to groundwater may be occurring, the permittee must evaluate the impacts of its activities on groundwater quality by completing the requirements below:
+All small CAFOs and CAFOs located outside a nitrate priority area must install groundwater monitoring network and conduct monitoring according to the procedures below.
+A map of the nitrate priority areas is provided in Appendix C.

+All production areas and land application fields must be monitored.
+If the CAFO facility is not co-located, establish separate groundwater monitoring networks for each area.
+Land application fields with similar management practices and site conditions including but not limited to soil type and hydrogeology, may be grouped together, so long as representative samples can be obtained.

+Each groundwater monitoring network must have a sufficient number of wells downgradient of the CAFO facility to ensure a high probability of detecting contamination when it is present.
+At least one well must be upgradient of the CAFO facility monitored by the network.
+Groundwater monitoring must be conducted in the uppermost saturated zone.

 Develop the Work Plan

-Within 6 months after receiving the determination from Ecology, the Permittee must submit a work plan to Ecology for a groundwater quality evaluation study at the site specified in the determination, in accordance with WAC 173-200-080.
+Within 12 months of receiving permit coverage , the Permittee must submit a work plan to Ecology for a groundwater quality evaluation study at the site specified in the determination, in accordance with WAC 173-200-080.
 The work plan must conform to Guidelines for Preparation of Engineering Reports for Industrial Wastewater Land Application Systems (Ecology Publication #93-36) and the Implementation Guidance for the Groundwater Quality Standards (Ecology Publication #96-02).
 The work plan must include well siting, quality control protocols, a sampling plan, and sampling protocols.

 Implement the Work Plan